 Action Plan for Stakeholders

-An Action Plan framework, similar to the Federal Action Plan structure, will be created to assist non-Federal partners such as state and local health departments, Tribal governments, community-based organizations, coalitions of persons living with HIV, and other stakeholders to identify specific actions that they can take – tailored to their own specific missions and priorities – to ensure that the Nation is working to meet the goals of the Strategy.
+In December 2015, the White House Office of National AIDS Policy (ONAP) released the National HIV/AIDS Strategy Community Action Plan Framework (PDF 482 KB) to assist non-Federal partners such as state and local health departments, Tribal governments, community-based organizations, coalitions of persons living with HIV, and other stakeholders in developing their own plans to implement the updated Strategy and identifying specific actions that they can take—tailored to their own specific missions and priorities—to meet the Strategy’s goals.

 BUILDING ON A HISTORY OF ENGAGEMENT